-- 1.4 The Borrower is responsible for preparing and implementing the project, and therefore for selecting the consultant, and awarding and subsequently administering the contract.
-While the specific rules and procedures to be followed for contracting consultants depend on the circumstances of the particular case, five main considerations guide the Bank's policy on the selection process: - (a) the need for high-quality services, - (b) the need for economy and efficiency, - (c) the need to give all qualified consultants an opportunity to compete in providing the services financed by the Bank, - (d) the Bank's interest in encouraging the development and use of national consultants in its borrowing member countries, and - (e) the need for transparency in the selection process. - 1.5 The Bank considers that, in the majority of cases, these considerations can best be addressed through competition among qualified short-listed firms in which the selection is based on the quality of the proposal and, where appropriate, the cost of the services to be provided.
+specific rules and procedures to be followed for contracting consultants depend on the circumstances of the particular case, five main considerations guide the Bank's policy on the selection process:

+- a) the need for high-quality services, - b) the need for economy and efficiency, - c) the need to give all qualified consultants an opportunity to compete in providing the services financed by the Bank, - d) the Bank's interest in encouraging the development and use of national consultants in its borrowing member countries, and - e) the need for transparency in the selection process. - 1.5 The Bank considers that, in the majority of cases, these considerations can best be addressed through competition among qualified short-listed firms in which the selection is based on the quality of the proposal and, where appropriate, the cost of the services to be provided.
 Sections II and III of these Policies describe the different methods for the selection of consultants accepted by the Bank and the circumstances in which they are appropriate.
 Since Quality- and Cost-Based Selection (QCBS) is the most commonly recommended method, Section II of these Policies describes in detail the procedures for QCBS.
 However, QCBS is not the most appropriate method of selection for all cases; therefore Section III describes other methods of selection and the circumstances in which they are more appropriate. - 1.6 The particular methods that may be followed for the selection of consultants under a given project are provided for in the Loan Contract.
-The specific contracts to be financed under the project, and their method of selection, consistent with the provisions of the Loan Contract, shall be specified in the Procurement Plan as indicated in paragraph 1.23 of these Policies.
+The specific contracts to be financed under the project, and their selection method, consistent with the provisions of the Loan Contract, shall be specified in the Procurement Plan as indicated in paragraph 1.22 of these Policies.